andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 }
 ```

-Note: I personally use the YAML format because that seems to be the most widely used format.
-Instead of `JSON.parse`, we can use [js-yaml](https://www.npmjs.com/package/js-yaml) to parse the YAML string into a JavaScript object.
+Note: I personally manage my frontmatter as YAML, instead of JSON, because that seems to be the most widely used format.
+Instead of `JSON.parse`, I use [js-yaml](https://www.npmjs.com/package/js-yaml) to parse the YAML string into a JavaScript object.

-Frontmatter is excellent for adding metadata, which we can use in Remix's `meta` function to dynamically set the route's title, description, and other meta information.
+Next, we use Remix's `meta` function to dynamically set the route's title, description, and other meta information based on our frontmatter.
 Add a `meta` function to the route module and use the `frontmatter` loader data for the page's title, description, and keywords meta tags:

 ```tsx
 // Add new import